smorimoto/coq-to-ocaml-to-js/README.md

 # Coq to OCaml to JS

-What I've done in this repository is generate safe and fast JavaScript using Coq's Extraction and BuckleScript, Rollup, Closure Compiler, and Terser. and I'm not used to Coq at all, so don't hesitate to send PR if you can write better example code!
+Repository for proof-of-concept using Coq's Extraction, BuckleScript, Rollup, Closure Compiler, and Terser to generate safe and fast JavaScript. and I'm not used to Coq at all, so don't hesitate to send PR if you can write better example code!

 ## Prerequirements